mattkingit/mattkingit/README.md

 I'm currently working on the planning, requirements gathering and design stages.

 I'll update the progress/process here and on my [WordPress blog](https://www.mattkingit.com/blog) once I get it up and running.

+(Update)
+- Did some database design though it is still a work in progress
+- Created a .NET 5 Microservice Application with ASP.NET
+  - Created MVC REST Service for Education using SQLite and Entity Framework
+    - Also verified it works with SQL Server and Entity Framework
+  - Created MVC REST Service for Employment using SQLite and Entity Framework
+    - Also verified it works with SQL Server and Entity Framework
+- Created a Web interface for CRUD operations on the data with MVC Web Application
+- Plan on converting all the above to .NET 6 and Blazor Web Interface

 ---
 ### Learning Process